kuzzleio/documentation-vuepress/src/sdk/go/1/core-structs/kuzzle/constructor/index.md

 # Constructor

 This is the main entry point to communicate with Kuzzle.
-Each instance represent a connection to Kuzzle with specific options.
+Each instance represents a connection to Kuzzle with specific options.

+This interface implements the [KuzzleEventEmitter](/sdk-reference/go/1/kuzzle-event-emitter) interface

 ## Signature